 Ventrue put great stock in ancestry.
-Of all the Kindred, they are the sole clan who can (almost) uniformly trace their lineage from the lowliest Thirteenth Generation fledgling all the way back to Caine himself.
+Of all the Kindred, they are the sole clan who can (almost) uniformly trace their lineage from the lowliest thirteenth generation fledgling all the way back to Caine himself.
 Those few Ventrue ignorant of their genealogy are ostracized by the clan and considered little better than Caitiff.
-Woe to such Blue Bloods who seek to falsify another clanmate’s ancestry as their own, however, for Ventrue receive relentlessly comprehensive educations in matters genealogical during their agoge and can recite the names, deeds, and relevant dates of their ancestors by heart.
+Woe to such blue bloods who seek to falsify another clanmate’s ancestry as their own, however, for Ventrue receive thorough educations in matters genealogical during their agoge and can recite the names, deeds, and relevant dates of their ancestors by heart.
 While most Ventrue do not keep their lineages secret, dates and other obscure historical facts are rarely shared outside the immediate family.
-Even beyond its use in ferreting out impostors and infiltrators, family members believed lost can verify their identities by providing little-known details such as the location, time, and full date of their great-great-grandsire’s Embrace.
+Even beyond its use in ferreting out impostors and infiltrators, family members believed lost can verify their identities by providing little-known details such as the location, date, and circumstances of their great-great-grandsire’s Embrace.

-Ventrue cultures holds childer accountable for the deeds of their ancestors, but they ascribe the greatest significance of all to the Fourth Generation progenitor who lies at the root of each clan member’s family tree (after the clan founder himself, of course).
-This goes beyond “so-and-so’s brood always turns out bad” and other such simple stereotyping; many Ventrue genuinely believe that mystical forces in the Blood pass on mental qualities from sire to childe.
-These traits can be beneficial and negative, though most Ventrue downplay the latter where their own lineage is concerned.
+Ventrue culture holds childer accountable for the deeds of their ancestors, but clan members ascribe the greatest significance of all to the fourth generation progenitor who lies at the root of each clan member’s family tree (after the clan founder himself, of course).
+This goes beyond “so-and-so’s brood always turns out bad” stereotyping; many Ventrue genuinely believe that mystical forces in the Blood pass on mental qualities from sire to childe.
+These traits can be beneficial and harmful, though most Ventrue downplay the latter where their own lineage is concerned.

 While few Kindred outside the Clan of Kings have thoroughly investigated the veracity of this belief, few would dispute that sires are often driven to Embrace childer with similar personalities to themselves.
 Whether the phenomenon is mystical, sociological, or both, no Ventrue can deny the weight of their ancestors’ legacies.